typelevel/Laika/docs/markup.md

 one (known) minor exception:

 * Laika does not detect a header if it is not preceded by a blank line.
-Supporting this would be disadvantageous for three reasons: it feels to be against the Markdown design goal of promoting readability, it would slow down the parser as there'd need to be a lookahead to the next line for each line of a regular paragraph, and finally it'll open the doors for accidental headers.
+Supporting this would be disadvantageous for three reasons: it goes against Markdown's design goal of promoting readability, it would slow down the parser and it would open the doors for accidental headers.
   According to Babelmark, there are at least two parsers (Pandoc, Python-Markdown) that agree.